Official: Cruise ship could house 1,000 Oakland homeless

 “It could be a great way to house a lot of people quickly,” Kaplan told The Chronicle.
 “Cruise ships have been used for emergency housing after natural disasters and for extra housing for things like Olympics.”

-Kaplan likened her vision for an Oakland cruise ship to something like the Queen Mary in Long Beach.
-A 1936 ocean liner that now functions as a floating hotel, the Queen Mary has 347 rooms.
+Kaplan compared her vision for an Oakland cruise ship to something like the Queen Mary in Long Beach in Southern California.
+The 1936 ocean liner is now floating hotel with 347 rooms.
 A room with two twin beds rents for $141 a night and $146 a night for a full size bed.

 “It could be like that,” Kaplan said.
 “But as affordable housing instead of hotel.”